 The optimum temperature for tomatoes is 18-22 degrees Celsius; they do not like temperatures below 10 degrees Celsius, but will handle the occasional 5 degrees.
 If planting in pots or bags you should use a size equivalent of PB28 or PB40 planter bag.
 Tomatoes are sun loving plants.
 If your tomato fruits are not ripening it is most likely caused by low light levels.

-Do not fertilise plants until they are one metre tall or start fruiting.
+If you use one of our Oderings bagged mixes then you will not need to fertilise your tomato plants until they are one metre tall or start fruiting.
 We recommend 'Oderings Garden Replenish' or 'Wally’s Secret Tomato Food'.

 Water directly onto the soil, not on the leaves as that can encourage disease.
 Adding a layer of mulch or placing a weed mat around the base can help conserve moisture and suppress weeds.
 Never keep plants wet, but water regularly to encourage firm fruit.
 A good point to remember is to water your plant a little less at harvest time; this makes the fruit sweeter and tastier.

 Too many shoots inhibit fruit development, therefore, lateral shoots need to be removed regularly.
 Once the tomato has reached 1.8m, the top of your stake or the top of your greenhouse, pinch out the tips.